becky82/mteh/extra_chars/characters-to-know-exist.md

 | 怹 | tān | he / she (formal) | 3rd | Obsolete formal form |
 | 其 | qí | he / she / it / their | 3rd | Classical / legal Chinese |

 This list is not comprehensive.
-The pronouns 俺, 吾, 朕, and 咱 are included in MteH, and the characters 予, 余, 寡, 人, 汝, 伊, 渠, and 其 are included in MteH because they are also used outside of pronouns.
+The pronouns 俺, 吾, 朕, and 咱 are included in MteH, and the characters 予, 余, 寡, 人, 汝, 尔, 伊, 渠, and 其 are included in MteH because they are also used outside of pronouns.

 Nowadays, "ta" (also written "Ta" or "TA") is sometimes used as a gender-neutral pronoun (e.g., if you don't know which pronoun to use):